 - Decide on substantive matters relating to graduate programs, curricula, general Graduate School regulations, awards and scholarships, etc., and forward decisions to the Graduate School, Faculty Senate, and the Provost and Vice President for Academic Affairs as appropriate.

-1) Individual Interdisciplinary Program (IIP) Admissions Committee
+1) Doctoral Interdisciplinary Program (DIS) Admissions Committee

-5. University Library Committee
+5. University Library Committeea.
+Membership

 - Communication: The University Library Committee (ULC) communicates between the Faculty Senate and the library administration.